sulibo/sulibo.github.io/_posts/2017-10-07-octopress-3-tutorial.markdown

 ```
 This command will build a static HTML website in the **_site** directory.

-To view the site built, use the command below
+To preview the site built, use the command below

 ```bash
 $ jekyll serve